 - 1 tablespoon canola or vegetable oil

 - 2 cups bean sprouts (rinsed and patted dry, optional)

 - 1 teaspoon ginger (grated)

 - 2 tablespoons soy sauce

 - 1 tablespoon honey (add one more if you like it sweeter)

 - 3 teaspoons cornstarch mixed with 3 teaspoons water

 - Put chicken, rice vinegar and cornstarch in a bowl and mix until cornstarch has dissolved.
 Let marinate for 10 minutes.

-- In a large pan over high heat, add oil and chicken and toss for 4-5 minutes, until chicken is almost cooked through.
+- In a large pan over medium-high heat, add the oil and chicken and toss for 4-5 minutes, until the chicken is almost cooked through.

 - Cook for a minute or until the sauce has thickened and turn the heat off.